 Pre Level 1 Reader

 Pip points at Otto’s balloon.
 But what happens when Otto shares the balloon?
 Pip floats away so Otto must help.
 Easy to read and funny.
-(See more in the series here.)
+With some appropriate words like go, there are a few inappropriate words like “point” and “share.”
+This is NOT a pre-level 1.
+A prelevel one book should only include VC and VCV words, not -int or sh-, and silent e words.

 Flubby Is Not a Good Pet by J.E.
 Morris

 This VERY easy reader is about a cat named Flubby who, like most cats, does no tricks or other fun pet things.
 But in the end, he and his owner, Kami, comfort each other in a loud thunderstorm.
-Darling!
+Darling for shared reading.
+This is not decodable.

 Fox on a Box by Phil Roxbee Cox